ceruleandeep/SillyTavern-Emma/README.md

 ## Configuration

+Find "Emma" in the extensions panel.

+* Enabled: whether Emma is enabled.
-* Editor: the command to run your IDE with the correct arguments to open the extension's directory.
-Currently available: `webstorm`, `code`, `open`.
+* Editor: the shell command that launches your IDE.
 * Extensions Base Path: the path to the `scripts/extensions/third-party` directory in your SillyTavern installation.
 Only used for the "no auto-open" fallback.

 <img width="400" alt="emma-config" src="https://github.com/user-attachments/assets/70a5aa8a-4932-492c-98d0-28c38dedd2ed">